chilltemp/garage-sensors/README.md

 # Garage Parking Sensors
 Why?
 Our garage doors are small.
 The plan is to use sensors and a LED panel to show how centered the car is in relation to the door.

+:warning:	WARNING: I'm not an expert!
+I learning as I go :fire:

 ## The Sensors
 ![Sensor layout](layout.png)
 * 2 - 4 sensors at the door